questdb/questdb/README.md

 ## Documentation

-Documentation is a work in progress, we update it daily. https://doc.questdb.org
+Documentation is a work in progress: https://docs.questdb.org

 ## Releases